 I am the designer of the Bridgebuilders Seminar-Helping Churches Reach Their Unchurched Neighbors.

-These days my calling from God has me involved in two ministries.
+These days my calling from God has me involved in four ministries.

 I am the Director of Bridgebuilders Ministries, a consulting/equipping ministry that focuses on evangelism, discipleship, healthy churches and leadership development.
 Through this I am involved in coaching pastors and church planters.